-5% (Snoras loan was the last loan taken by the Group in November of 2008 - January 2009, i.e. no new loans were taken subsequent to January 2009).
-The public bonds issued by Parent Company had no trade volumes since 2009 so relevant market price is difficult to determine, however in spring 2010 some of bondholders sold their bonds for 28 percent of nominal bonds value (i.e. at a discount of 72 percent).
-These facts show that as of 31 December 2011 and 31 December 2010 fair value of the Group's financial liabilities with fixed interest rates could be below their carrying amounts.
+Fair value of non-current borrowings with fixed interest rate could not be estimated reliably, as main companies of the Group are under Restructuring process since 2009.
+The Group renegotiated the loan terms with bank Snoras (the only fixed interest rate financial institution borrowing) in 2011 extending the loan by 2 years and reducing the fixed interest rate from 13% to 5% (Snoras loan was the last loan taken by the Group in November of 2008 - January 2009, i.e. no new loans were taken subsequent to January 2009).
+Additionally, the same loan was extended for period of 1 year in 2012, and for 3 additional years in 2013 (see note 32 for post balance sheet events).
+The public bonds issued by Parent Company had no trade volumes since 2009 so relevant market price is difficult to determine, however in spring 2011 some of bondholders sold their bonds for 28 percent of nominal bonds value (i.e. at a discount of 72 percent).
+These facts show that as of 31 December 2012 and 31 December 2011 fair value of the Group's financial liabilities with fixed interest rates could be below their carrying amounts.